Cucarachero de Santa Marta

 Vocalization

-Song: The Santa Marta Wren's song is typically a series of melodious whistles and trills.
+Song: The Santa Marta Wren's song consists of a series of melodious whistles and trills.
 These songs are complex and can vary between individuals.

 Purpose